wweitzel/ngx-joystick/README.md

 # NgxJoystick

-NgxJoystick is an angular wrapper around the nipplejs library.
-It is a component providing joystick functionality to your angular application.
+NgxJoystick is an angular joystick component.
+It is a wrapper around the nipplejs library providing virtual joystick functionality to your angular application.

 ## Demo